Who will be on my care team?

 Although there is no specific prenatal treatment for babies with gastroschisis, we have a comprehensive approach to managing these pregnancies starting with diagnosis.
 Our prenatal management centers on acquiring as much information about your baby as possible.
 We accomplish that by using high resolution fetal ultrasound.

-What is high resolution fetal ultrasonography?
+What is high-resolution fetal ultrasonography?

 What happens after my evaluation is complete?

-After we have gathered all the anatomic and diagnostic information about your baby, our full team will meet to discuss the results of all your testing and then share our recommendations with you.
+After we have gathered all the anatomic and diagnostic information about your baby, our full team will meet to discuss the results of all your testing and then share our recommendations and options for gastroschisis treatment with you.
 Our approach for fetuses with gastroschisis is twofold.
 Firstly, we monitor the mother and the baby very carefully during pregnancy looking for any potential complications, such as premature labor or excessive amounts of amniotic fluid that might lead to premature delivery.
 Babies with gastroschisis are also more likely to be growth restricted so we will follow the growth carefully.
 Secondly, we try to predict the severity of gastroschisis based on ultrasound findings so we can be prepared during and after delivery to optimally care for your infant.

 How is gastroschisis treated after birth?